Hardware Recommendations for Photoshop CC

 - Photoshop graphics processor (GPU) card FAQ

 NVMe drives come in two flavors (M.2 and U.2), but either one will be significantly faster than even an SSD drive.
-They are about 30% more expensive than a standard SSD, but around five times faster!
-However, in most cases you will not see much of a performance difference since a modern standard SSD is already so fast that it is rarely a performance bottleneck.
+They are about 30% more expensive than an SSD, but in return are up to five times faster!
+However, in most cases you will not see much of a performance increase with an NVMe drive since a modern standard SSD is already fast enough that it is rarely a performance bottleneck.
 These drives can be used as an OS and application drive to make your system boot and launch programs a bit faster, but in most cases they are a luxury item for Photoshop.

 View Related Articles: